 You are in THE DECISION IMPROVEMENT ZONE

-The most persistent issue amongst executives is how to improve decision making, taking and learning.
+The most persistent issue amongst executives is how to improve decision making, decision taking and learning from decisions.
 We provide a decision making model that helps teams talk about decisions and unpack their decision making process.

 What we typically hear from clients (the presenting problems)

 - We take decisions, but execution seems slow and unwieldy.

 - We see decisions not being taken

 - We think we leave the room all telling the same story, but are not

 - We see decisions being untaken and undone